Periodicities for Taylor coefficients of half-integral weight modular forms

 \subsection{Preliminary results and work of Katz}

-The periodicity phenomenon in Theorem~\ref{thmmain} is ultimately a consequence of the very general theory of Katz \cite{Katz}.
+The periodicity phenomenon in \Cref{thmmain} is ultimately a consequence of the very general theory of Katz \cite{Katz}.
 However, Katz's work does not contain a statement which is exactly sufficient for our purposes here.
-The key result we need is an extension of Lemma 1 from \cite{DG}.
-This statement, as well as the theory developed in \cite{Katz}, is all formulated for the case of integral weight modular forms.
-Here, we begin by reformulating \cite[Lemma 1]{DG} in a way which is convenient for generalizing to the half-integral weight situation.
-A generalization of Katz's theory to half-integral weight has also been developed by Ramsey \cite{Ramsey}.
-Although it is based on similar ideas, Ramsey's generalization is less explicit than our approach here, and is not intended in the specific direction which we require, and so is less convenient for our purposes.
+The key result we need is \Cref{DGlemma} below which is an extension of Lemma 1 from \cite{DG}.
+This statement, as well as the theory developed in \cite{Katz}, is formulated for the case of integral weight modular forms, and all weights are assumed to be integral throughout this subsection.
+Also, $p$ is always assumed to be a prime larger than $3$.